osataken/aws-cdk-example/README.md

-# Welcome to your CDK Python project!
+# Welcome to Osataken AWS CDK Python Example project!

-This is a blank project for CDK development with Python.
+This is a sample project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.